-For 2023 Hearthstone Esports unified the qualification system and seasons for Stanard and Battlegrounds.
+The Hearthstone Esports 2023 announcement established a unified qualification system for both Standard and Battlegrounds.
 In this new system, players would accumulate points each season depending on their monthly ladder finish.

 - Top four Points earners in each region (Americas, Europe, and Asia-Pacific)

 - Top four Point earners globally that had not yet received an invite.

 The second qualification season for the year is over now, and while Hearthstone Esports hasn't yet made an official announcement on who the players invited, we have reliable info on who made it.
 Since ladder finishes are public information, D0nkey created a tracking page for players and fans to follow.
 Given D0nkey's history and reputation within the Hearthstone esports community, I'd say that everyone can trust his info.